MGXlab/Viral-Metagenomics-2021/_episodes/01-introduction.md

 teaching: 0
 exercises: 0
 questions:
-- "What is _metagenomics_?"
+- "What is _metagenomics_"
-- "What do we call _viral dark matter_?"
+- "What do we call _viral dark matter_"
 objectives:
 - "TODO"
 keypoints:
-- "Metagenomics is the culture-independent study of the collective genomes of the microorganisms present in a (complex) sample."
+- "Metagenomics is the culture-independent study of the collection of genomes from different microorganisms present in a complex sample."
 - "We call _dark matter_ to the sequences that don't match to any other known sequence in the databases."

 ---